thomasclarke1969/documentation/android/integration/sending.md

 ## Add/Remove Participants

 Once a conversation has been created, participant lists remain mutable, meaning participants can be both added and removed.
-The Layer servivce does not enforce any ownership, so any client can both add and remove participants.
+The Layer service does not enforce any ownership, so any client can both add and remove participants.

 ```java
 // Adds a participant to a given conversation